aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/gradient-fills/add-diagonal-gradient-to-postscript-ps/_index.md

 		Color.FromArgb(255, 0, 0, 255), 0f);
 ```

-## Step 7: Create Transform for Brush
+## Step 7: create transform for brush

 ```csharp
 	//Create a transform for brush.
 X and Y scale component must be equal to width and height of the rectangle correspondingly.